 Mission & Heritage

-Since 1994, the Cotton Incorporated Lifestyle Monitor™ survey has measured consumer attitudes and habits relating to apparel, apparel performance, fashion, the environment, home furnishings, shopping, fiber selection and other topics of interest.
+Since 1994, the Cotton Incorporated Lifestyle Monitor™ survey has measured consumer attitudes and habits relating to apparel, apparel performance, fashion, sustainability, home furnishings, shopping, fiber selection and other topics of interest.
 The ongoing research program utilizes a carefully-constructed series of over 100 questions that tap into consumer attitudes and behaviors.

-The results and analyses of these data are presented on The Lifestyle Monitor™ and through citation in marketing columns and business articles.
+The results and analyses of these data are presented on The Lifestyle Monitor™ website and through citation in marketing columns and business articles.

 Using the Internet, Bellomy Research (Winston-Salem, North Carolina) completes more than 500 interviews per month with U.S. consumers between the ages of 13 and 70.
-Through April 2012, more than 80,000 interviews have been completed since the survey’s inception in 1994.
+Through October 2021, more than 140,000 interviews have been completed since the survey’s inception in 1994.

 The Lifestyle Monitor™ data collection has been designed to provide an accurate snapshot of the U.S. population by collecting monthly data from a representatively balanced set of respondents.
 The respondent profile is distributed across six key demographic categories (age, region, ethnicity, marital status, income and education).
 Additionally, the respondents are 60% female to better represent the textile shopper.
 A little over one-third (35%) of respondents have a household income of less than $35,000 and one-third (33%) have an income of $75,000 or more with a mean income for all respondents of approximately $66,000.

 Thirty-six percent of the sample are college graduates.
 Fifty-two percent own a house or condo, 32% rent, 16% live with parents.
 Two-thirds of respondents are Caucasian, 20% are of Hispanic or Latino origin, 15% are African-American, and 8% are of other ethnic origins.